VPAC/superlinux/supercomputingwithlinux.md

 **Modules**: The environment modules package package provides for the dynamic modification of a user's environment.

 **Molden**: Molden displays molecular density from the ab initio packages GAMESS and GAUSSIAN and others.
-Molden reads all the required information from the GAMESS / GAUSSIAN outputfile.
+Molden reads all the required information from the GAMESS and GAUSSIAN outputfiles.
 Molden is capable of displaying molecular orbitals, electron density and molecular minus atomic density.

 **Molekel**: Molekel is a molecular visualization program that import and exports data using OpenBabel and displays molecules with different rendering styles, generates iosurfaces, and animates.